bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 This approach combines the scalability and agility of decentralised ownership with the trust and coherence of an enterprise-wide data platform.

+**Two-tier Mart Model**

+In this approach, we establish a two-tier mart structure: the EDW (Enterprise Data Warehouse) marts and the Infomart (IM) marts.

+- EDW marts provide standardised, reusable datasets for enterprise-wide consistency.
+- Infomart marts deliver domain and business-requirement specific assets.

+Using both are available for enterprise-aligned, and domain oriented reporting and analytics.

 <div align="center">